dsidavis/DSIWeb/content/articles/Recent/CallForProjects.md

 Date: 2017-8-22
 Tags: CFP
 Category: CFP
-nonews: true
+xnonews: true

-#Call for Collaborative Data Science Projects
+# Call for Collaborative Data Science Projects

 *Is there a data-driven research project you’d love to pursue but feel limited because you don’t have the skills to get or work with the data?
 If so, the Data Science Initiative (DSI) at UC Davis might be able to help.*